pic pic

 @btime foo(1,2.5)

-In the example, type instability will inevitably arise if x and y have different types.
-Note that type promotion is of no help here.
-The reason is that this mechanism only ensures that a * i will be converted to Float64 if a is Float64, considering that i is Int64.
-However, the compiler also needs to consider the possibility that a could be Int64, in which case a * i would be Int64.
+In the example, type instability is inevitable if x and y have different types.
+The reason is that type promotion only ensures that a * i will be converted to Float64 if a is Float64.
+However, the compiler still needs to consider the possibility that a could be Int64, in which case a * i would be Int64.

 Type Stability with Vectors